 Both hosting services have decent speeds - not great, and certainly not among the top speedsters in our rankings, but decent.
 It is a close one, but Bluehost is the best choice for us because of stability during traffic spikes.

-If speed is acceleration, uptime is the direction.
-Even the fastest speed cannot make up for terrible uptime.
+Even the fastest hosting service cannot make up for terrible uptime.
 We don't believe in a Utopia – we know that no host can guarantee a 100% uptime.
-The difference is how long downtime, when it eventually happens, lasts for.
+The difference is the duration of the downtime, when it eventually happens.
 In this case, some hosts perform better than others.
 So let's see which host has a better uptime between AWS and Bluehost.

 Over our testing period, our Bluehost account was up for 99.99% of the time.
 That's about the closest to 100% that any Web-host can guarantee, and Bluehost gets top marks in our book.
 However, we don't just like to check uptime stats as they are fickle and can change quickly.
 We also like to check whether a host has an uptime guarantee.
 That is, do customers get compensated if downtime is higher than a certain percentage?
 For Bluehost, the answer is no. Bluehost doesn't have an uptime guarantee.
 That wouldn't bother us though, as a 99.99% uptime is pretty great.

 Similar to the server speed, Bluehost proved that it can be consistent with its uptime on more than one occasion.
 Case in point, we also got the exact same results when testing for our Bluehost vs. Weebly comparison, and that's just one among many other examples.

 Our site with AWS also recorded an impressive uptime of 99.98% over our testing period, which is great.
 Like we said earlier, 99.99% is the closest any host can get to perfect.
 It gets even better as we ran through AWS's server agreement and discovered that the host actually has an uptime guarantee – a 99.9% uptime guarantee.